ElhanM/ai-chatbot/README.md

 - Start the React Native frontend, viewable on your device or emulator using the Expo Go app.
 - Start the Golang backend server, accessible at http://localhost:5019.
 - Launch the Postgres database inside a Docker container.

-## Quality Assurance

-- I used Test-Driven Development (TDD) while building this project.
-- The tests run automatically when you push your code to the repository via GitHub Actions.